DigitalWatergun/higher-lower-lol-champ-web/README.md

 # higher-lower-lol-champ-web
-The frontend api code for the HigherLower LoL Champ edition project
+The frontend React code for the HigherLower LoL Champ edition project

 # Getting Started with Create React App